santoshsmalagi/CPP/Part I - The Basics/Programming-Paradigms.md

 * **Tcl** - supports multiple programming paradigms - object-oriented, imperative and functional programming styles.

-Add images to illustrate both the programming paradigms all OOP concepts as one liners
+Add images to illustrate both the programming paradigms all OOP concepts as one liners until section 1.6.